Einstein coefficients: History

-A photon with an energy equal to the difference E_{2} − E_{1} between the energy levels is released or absorbed in the process.
+In Bohr's model a photon with an energy equal to the difference E_{2} − E_{1} between two energy levels is released or absorbed by an atom.
 The frequency ν at which the spectral line occurs is related to the photon energy by Bohr's frequency condition E_{2} − E_{1} = hν where h denotes the Planck constant.
+Bohr's theory related the states of atoms to the energy of the characteristic lines, but it said nothing about why some lines are strong and others weak.